- Friend

 God never gives someone a gift they are not capable of receiving.
 If he gives us the gift of Christmas it is because we all have the ability to understand and receive it.

 6. Save your heartfelt Christmas wish for the end: "All's well that ends well," as the saying goes.
 So, at the bottom of the card, write your heartfelt and sweetest Christmas wish.
-Include something they would never expect to hear from you or you would never say to them in person.
+Include something they would never expect to hear from you, or you would never say to them in person.
 Your heartfelt message is the best holiday gift for your loved one.
-So scribble down your thoughts and write a sappy Christmas letter.
+So, scribble down your thoughts and write a sappy Christmas letter.
 It is the perfect time to express all of your unspoken emotions.

 7. Sign your Christmas card: